 - Visitors Visa (To visit family/friends or for tourism purposes)

 With reference to visitors visas, please check if you are from a visa exempt country before travelling to South Africa.
 It varies from one nationality to another.

 There isn’t one answer to the question ‘how long does it take to get a South African visa?’

 Each visa runs on its own timeline and those with multiple role players involved take longer than other visas.

-You can expect to wait up to a year for general work visas, again up to a year for critical skills visas (especially if you have to register with statutory bodies) and up to 8 months for business visas.
+You can expect to wait up to a year for general work visas, up to a year for critical skills visas (depending on the professional body) and finally, up to 8 months for business visas.

 Get in touch with one of our consultants!

 Give us a call on +27 (0) 21 424 2460 or email us at email@example.com.